Poundage: Poundage under Charles I of England

 Under the reign of Charles I of England (1600–1649), the House of Commons voted a limitation of the royal collection to a period of one year (while the period was for life for the previous monarchs).
 Charles continued to collect the customs duties, even if no Parliament act was established.

 In January 1629, Charles opened the second session of the Parliament of England, which had been prorogued in June 1628, with a moderate speech on the tonnage and poundage issue.

-Members of the House of Commons began to voice opposition to Charles's policies in light of the case of John Rolle, a Member of Parliament whose goods had been confiscated for failing to pay tonnage and poundage.
+Members of the House of Commons began to voice opposition to Charles's policies in light of the case of John Rolle, a member of parliament whose goods had been confiscated for failing to pay tonnage and poundage.

-On March 2, 1629, Charles I ordered a parliamentary adjournment, but when the parliament's speaker, Sir John Finch, was held by members of the Parliament in his chair in order to delay the end of the session, Charles decided to dissolve the parliament.
+On 2 March 1629, Charles I ordered a parliamentary adjournment, but when the parliament's speaker, Sir John Finch, was held by members of the Parliament in his chair in order to delay the end of the session, Charles decided to dissolve the parliament.
 Sir John Finch as well as nine members of Parliament were imprisoned.

 Tonnage and Poundage Act 1640

 In September 1640, following the Bishops' Wars, King Charles I issued writs summoning Parliament to convene on 3 November 1640.
-It was the creation of the Long Parliament, which lasted until it voted its own dissolution on the 16 March 1660.
+It was the creation of the Long Parliament, which lasted until it voted its own dissolution on 16 March 1660.

 In 1641, the Tonnage and Poundage Act 1640 (16 Cha.
 1. c.
 8) was voted by the Long Parliament, that would regulate all the taxes in force within the kingdom, concerning consequently the current poundage imposed on imports and exports.